homahm/homahm.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I presented my study of YouTube recommendation system in Google NYC!
+I had the privilege of presenting my research on the study of YouTube recommendation system at Google's New York City office!